Time Zones in Costa Rica

 what is the dialing code for Costa Rica?

-what is the capital of Costa Rica?
+is the time the same across all of Costa Rica?